andrescasa-dev/myDevNotes/JS/Async/fetch.md

 It's up to fetch the interaction between de api and my program.
 Fetch use http methods.

+> fetch don't throw eny error, so we have to handle it manually.

 So, for the actual data I can access to the body of the response (just using .json()) or even the status of the response, among other things.

 # fetch function